Jordan Pruitt

-Jordan Pruitt Fuente (née Jordan Lynne Pruitt; born May 19, 1991) is an American former singer-songwriter living in Nashville.
-She has released two albums.
-Her debut single "Outside Looking In" charted on the U.S. Billboard Hot 100 at number 77.
+Jordan Pruitt Fuente (née Jordan Lynne Pruitt; born May 19, 1991) is an American pop singer.
+She has released two studio albums on Hollywood Records — No Ordinary Girl (2007) and Permission to Fly (2008) — and toured as an opening act for artists including the Jonas Brothers, Demi Lovato, and the Cheetah Girls.
+Her debut single, "Outside Looking In", reached number 77 on the U.S. Billboard Hot 100.
+In 2012, she appeared on the third season of The Voice as a member of Christina Aguilera's team.
+She retired from music in December 2017.

-History

-After recording a demo EP at the age of 12 in 2005, Pruitt was signed to Hollywood Records.
-She toured with artists including Drake Bell, Demi Lovato, the Jonas Brothers, High School Musical, The Cheetah Girls, and the Plain White T's.
-She is writing her first book, AA: Abused Anonymous, a 12-step self-help book for those who have experienced abuse.
-Pruitt and her husband Brian Fuente own The Aero Bar and Aero Build in Nashville.

 Early life

-Pruitt was born in Loganville, Georgia and grew up there.
-She went to school at Covenant Christian Academy.
-She started writing songs at age nine.
-In 2005, she recorded a demo album and signed to Hollywood Records.
+Pruitt was born and raised in Loganville, Georgia, where she attended Covenant Christian Academy.
+She began writing songs at age nine.
+In 2005, she recorded a demo EP and was subsequently signed to Hollywood Records.

 Career

-2006–2012: Career beginnings, label changes

-She has released two albums, the debut, No Ordinary Girl (2007), followed by a second, Permission to Fly (2008).
-Her debut single, "Outside Looking In", charted on the US Billboard 100 at number 77.
-In June 2006, Pruitt's debut single, "Outside Looking In", was released to promote the Disney Channel TV film Read It and Weep.
-Her debut studio album, No Ordinary Girl, was released on February 6, 2007, and peaked at number 64 on the US Billboard 200 chart in the United States.

-On selected dates, Pruitt toured as the opening act of The Cheetah Girls during their 2006 tour.
-She also took part in all tour dates of the High School Musical: The Concert in 2006 and 2007.
-Pruitt was featured on the main theme song for the 2007 Disney film Jump In!, titled "Jump to the Rhythm".
-In 2009, Pruitt also toured with Demi Lovato on the Demi Lovato: Live In Concert tour.
+2006–2010: No Ordinary Girl and Permission to Fly

+In June 2006, Pruitt's debut single, "Outside Looking In", was released to promote the Disney Channel television film Read It and Weep.
+Her debut studio album, No Ordinary Girl, was released on February 6, 2007, and peaked at number 64 on the US Billboard 200.
+During this period, Pruitt served as an opening act on several tours, including the Cheetah Girls' 2006 tour and all dates of the High School Musical: The Concert in 2006 and 2007.
+She was also featured on "Jump to the Rhythm", the main theme song for the 2007 Disney film Jump In!.

 Pruitt's second studio album, Permission to Fly, was released on July 22, 2008.
-Pruitt also recorded the song "Take to the Sky" for the soundtrack of the film Tinker Bell and the Lost Treasure.
-Her cover of "This Christmas" appeared in the compilation album All Wrapped Up Vol. 2.
+She also recorded "Take to the Sky" for the soundtrack of the film Tinker Bell and the Lost Treasure, and her cover of "This Christmas" appeared on the compilation album All Wrapped Up Vol. 2.
+In 2009, Pruitt toured with Demi Lovato on the Demi Lovato: Live in Concert tour.

-In February 2011, it was confirmed that Pruitt was no longer under contract with Hollywood Records but was signed to Jonas Records.
-Pruitt premiered her song "Shy Boy" on March 1 via Facebook and YouTube.
-It was later confirmed the version of "Shy Boy" released on March 1 was a demo version, and it was only released for promotional use; however, a real version of the song would be on her upcoming album.
-In April 2011, another new song entitled "What a Feeling" was leaked.
-It was expected to be on her new album.
-On July 5, Pruitt posted a preview of a new song, "Something's Gotta Give", on her YouTube account.